mayaepps/Local-Ink/README.md

 * The user can rank their preferences
 * The user can search for books by title
 * The Goodreads API provides reviews and star-ratings for each book
+* For bookstores, make a website where they could upload their database and they wouldn't have to individually upload every book
 * ...

 ### 2. Screen Archetypes